Table of contents

 Get in touch with your target audience on social media such as Facebook, Instagram, Pinterest, and Twitter.
 Don’t just post quality content but also engage with users.
 Create giveaways, polls, and carry out other interactive activities.
 Customers enjoy that kind of stuff from brands.

 Also, take advantage of influencers.
 According to Nielsen, 92% of consumers trust recommendations from people they know more than advertising.
 Consumers believe influencer content to be more authentic than content generated directly by brands.

 These influencers don’t necessarily need to have millions of followers.
-They can have thousands of them and as long as they come from the niche that you’re targeting, they can bring a lot of relevant traffic to your store that will lead to conversions.
+They can have thousands of them.
+As long as they come from your targeted niche, they can bring a lot of relevant traffic to your store.
+This will ultimately lead to more conversions.

 With almost half the world’s population using social media, social media marketing helps you reach your target audience in various ways.

 Traditional marketing can be expensive, but effective.
 Once you have enough revenue coming in from your online store, you can start marketing on billboards, subway, television, and radio ads.
 If you have a smaller marketing budget, consider advertising through pamphlets.
 Just like direct mail, traditional marketing tactics are still effective.